Download the MC Case Scoring Guide today!

 1 – You are being scored from the moment you open your mouth

-I know, we said this already, but it’s too important to just gloss over.
-Before you take time to build your structure, the interviewer already has a pretty strong impression on whether or not they think you’ll be a good fit for the firm.
+We did mention this already, but it’s too important to gloss over.
+Before you take time to build your structure, the interviewer already has a strong impression on whether they think you’ll be a good fit for the firm.
 They start assessing you when your interaction begins.

 Everything you do is important: the way you greet them and introduce yourself, the way you communicate through any upfront questions or discussion.
-Then when the case begins: the way you recap the case, the way you ask questions (and how many, or how few you ask) and the way you ask for time to build your structure all contribute to the first impression.
+Then when the case begins: the way you recap the case, the ask questions (and how many or how few you ask), and the way you ask for time to build your structure all contribute to the first impression.
 Each of these things is a determining factor in the mind of the assessor, and their overall impression of you is anchored in these first few minutes of interaction.
 Are you going to be a thumbs up or a thumbs down?

-Remember – smile.
-If you’re having fun, and are passionate but relaxed in the process of solving the case, you convey a persuasive relevance that is essential to success – it communicates “I’m already a consultant.”
+First, remember – smile.
+If you’re having fun and are passionate but relaxed in the process of solving the case, you convey a persuasive relevance that is essential to success – it communicates “I’m already a consultant.”

-You cannot score a 5 on any question without demonstrating confidence and enthusiasm in balance with good mechanics.
+You cannot score a 5 on any section of the case without demonstrating confidence and enthusiasm in balance with good mechanics.

 2 – Structure, structure, structure

-If you get feedback about needing to be more structured, it’s often not just about the first part of the case.
+If you get feedback about needing to be more structured, it’s often not just about the “structure” part of the case.
 The thing about management consultants is that we don’t have a “work” mode and a “play” mode – we are who we are.
-To paraphrase Gertrude Stein, “A management consultant is a management consultant, is a management consultant.”
-Whichever way you cut us, we do things in a structured way.
+To borrow from Gertrude Stein, “A management consultant is a management consultant, is a management consultant.”
+Whatever we’re doing, we do things in a structured way.

-Your interviewer wants to see evidence that your life is held together by a strong desire for clear structure – and structure starts from the beginning of your interactions and is scored throughout – in the opening sequence, certainly when you present your framework, but also in math, creative brainstorming, and even in your conclusion.
+Your interviewer wants to see consistent evidence through this interview that you have a strong ability to create and communicate clear structure – and that structure starts from the beginning of your interactions and is scored throughout – in the opening sequence, certainly when you present your framework, but also in math, creative brainstorming, and even in your conclusion.

-Top candidates convey structure in every part of the problem, and without structure, you’ll demonstrate intuition but not preparedness and will max out at 2s or 3s.
+Top candidates convey structure in every part of the problem and conversation – and without structure, you’ll demonstrate intuition but not preparedness, which will max out your score at 2s or 3s.

 We wouldn’t be giving you the whole picture if we told you that just having a good structure would give you a 5 out of 5.
-The truth is, a clear and concise layout by itself may only get you a 3 out of 5.
+The truth is a clear and concise layout by itself may only get you a 3 out of 5.
+Content is key.

-If you want to get a top score, you have to give the interviewer a little bit extra.
+If you want to get a top score, you must give the interviewer depth.
 It’s one thing to build a structure that can get you from A to B, but it’s another thing altogether to build a structure that can stand up strong in the face of conflicting data, conflicting client desires and intense scrutiny.

-The top scores (4s and 5s for us) are reserved for candidates who don’t just touch on high-level issues, but take a data-driven approach to solving the real, and often complex, business problem at hand without losing focus.
+Top scores (4s and 5s for us) are reserved for candidates who don’t simply touch on high-level issues but also take a data-driven approach to solving the real (and often complex) business problem at hand without losing focus.

-Answering the question is, of course, really important in the case interview.
-But if you really want to set yourself apart, define and utilize a hypothesis.
+Answering the overall case question is, of course, important in the case interview.
+But if you really want to set yourself apart, define and utilize a hypothesis-driven approach.

-5 – It’s your responsibility to build the bridge between questions
+5 – Drive the conversation forward and build the bridge between questions

-Whether it’s an interviewee or interviewer-led assessment, you’re in charge of keeping up the case momentum and being a thought leader in the conversation.
-To do this, summarize your findings at each step and lay out actionable items that would be reasonable to investigate next.
-If you don’t, you’ll max out at a 3 at most for each question.
+Whether it’s an interviewee or interviewer-led case delivery, you’re in charge of keeping up the case momentum and being a thought leader in the conversation.
+To do this, summarize your findings at the end of each step and lay out actionable items that would be reasonable to investigate next.
+If you don’t, you’ll max out at a 3 at most for each section.

 This is most important at the end of the case, because it shows you really understand the data you’ve reviewed in the context of the bigger picture.
 Getting to the end of your case and then suggesting more things that could be looked at is what any top tier consultant worth their paycheck would do (it’s how firms make more money over time, after all).
 The “next steps” that you lay out as a part of your recommendation/conclusion should help end your case interview strong by showing that you’ve identified the most important items to look at next.

-If you’d like to receive some further help from us to get you interview ready and take you to the top of the scoring chart, don’t hesitate – book an Interview Prep session with us here.
+For further help to get interview ready and reach the top of the scoring chart – book an Interview Prep session with an MBB coach.